 Regarding the eligibility of persons to claim compensation under the existing schemes set up by PO and its sponsoring department in government, the NFSP support every category listed below to be eligible:

-We are aware that many members are currently following the Horizon Inquiry, and the resultant press coverage.
+We are aware that many members follow the Horizon Inquiry, and the resultant press coverage.

 We’d like to assure everyone that we are doing all we can to help the Inquiry and have submitted all evidence requested by the Inquiry Team.

-Current reporting ignores the fact that 44% of those prosecuted, were not postmasters and therefore were outside the remit of the NFSP, with many being members of other representative bodies.
+Some reporting has ignored the fact that 44% of those prosecuted were not postmasters and therefore were outside the remit of the NFSP, with many being members of other representative bodies.
 This is being borne out by the evidence presented to the Inquiry.

 The Historical Shortfall Scheme (HSS) was set up to deal with subpostmaster claims from those who were not part of the group litigation order (GLO) and had not been convicted of any crimes.
 The scheme was open between May and August 2020 and accepted 2,400 claimants.